BxObs Assessment Assistant Applet

 Context

-The BxObs (behavior observation) Applet is an extension/companion to the Assessment Assistant App Developed by Cerebral Code.
-It gives practicing psychologists the ability to collect observation data in real-time while streamlining the process for data analysis and reporting.
+BxObs (behavior observation) gives practicing psychologists the ability to collect observation data in real-time while streamlining the process for data analysis and reporting.
+The BxObs Applet is a companion to the Assessment Assistant Tool Developed by Cerebral Code.

 Problem